charlesrocabert/puutools/README.md

 <p align="justify">
 The script requires sudo access to install the library in the appropriate folder. <strong>puutools</strong> comes as a single C++ header file, and will then be installed in an <code>include</code> directory (usually <code>/usr/local/include</code>).

+If you cannot or do not want to use a sudo access, simply <a href="https://github.com/charlesrocabert/puutools/raw/main/puutools/puutools.h">download the source file <code>puutools.h</code></a> and include it directly to your project.
 </p>

 ## First usage with a walk-through example <a name="first_usage"></a>